w0xi/w0xi.github.io/_posts/2026-07-20-blackenergy-v2-memory-forensics.md

 ![malfind output showing MZ header magic bytes](/screenshots/3vol_MZHeaderMagicBytes.png)

-Dumping the injected region and submitting the hash to VirusTotal confirmed it as a BlackEnergy variant — multiple vendors flagged it as malicious.
+Dumping the injected region and submitting the hash to VirusTotal confirmed it as a BlackEnergy variant: multiple vendors flagged it as malicious.

 ### 4. Hidden DLL and kernel driver artifacts